 Step 2: When the next screen appears, you will be asked to choose a username.
 A username is the same as a login name.
 You will always log into an Edublog (including future Edublogs that you might create) using this same username.
-Add your email address, read and agree to the TOS, click on Just a username please, and click on the Next button.
+Add your email address; agree to the TOS; select Just a username, please; and click on the Next button.

 Step 3: Check your email for an activation link.
+You will need to activate your username within 48 hours of registering.
 And that's it.
 Oh...Be sure to send whoever is adding you to his/her blog the email address you used for registering at Edublogs.